Make breakouts "disappear" with a little makeup magic.

 Tame holiday stress.

 The holidays are a wonderful time to celebrate with family and friends.
 But with so many obligations that crop up this time of year, stress is often a reality of the holiday season.
-There is some indication that stress may worsen acne.
+There is some indication that stress may worsen acne for some people.
 Making a point to soothe tension may help to stave of an increase in breakout activity.
 Managing stress, at the very least, will make for a happier holiday season.

 Use spot treatments on the inevitable pimples that do appear.

 Pimples will happen, even during the holidays.
-Try not to stress about them, and instead reach for a spot treatment product containing salicylic acid or sulfur.
+Try not to worry too much about them, and instead reach for a spot treatment product containing salicylic acid, benzoyl peroxide or sulfur.
 These ingredients can help speed healing of the blemish and reduce inflammation.